wix/cli-app-templates/mixpanel-analytics/README.md

 In the creation process, you will be asked for a Wix app name and a package name for your project.

 + The Wix app name is the name that appears for your app in the [Wix Dev Center](https://dev.wix.com/apps/my-apps).
-+ The package name is  the name of the package created locally for your project, and the name of the directory containing your project’s local files.
++ The package name is  the name of the package created locally for your project, and the name of the directory containing your project's local files.

 ### What you get